Tom-Ainsworth/tu_du_/README.md

 #### UX

 > *"As a procrastinator, **I would like to write down my daily goals**"*
-- The app allows users to create a list using the "Create New List" option, and then "Add a Tu_Du" to add daily goals or other tasks.
+- The app allows users to create a list using the "Create New List" option, and then "Add a Tu_Du_" to add daily goals or other tasks.
 >
 > *"As a tech nerd, **I want to create a to do list app that validates input**"*
 - When users enter either a list name, or a Tu_Du_ name, code checks for both empty inputs, as well as whitespaces such as "      " as an input.
-It then prints a message and loops back around for the user to try again
+It then prints a message and loops back around for the user to try again.
 >
 > *"As a developer new to Python, **I would like to build my skills using a command line interface**"*
 - By completing this project, I have demonstrated my ability to create a functioning CLI app, which has taken